Investment Performance Reporting Best Practices 2022

 5. Have Well-Tested Backups

-Performance reporting happens most typically on a quarterly basis.
+Performance reporting usually happens on a quarterly basis.
 Get it wrong only 1 quarter and your “grade” goes from an A+ (100%) to a C (75%).

 If you only have one person who can do this job well, that is a lot of risk to not being able to successfully deliver come reporting time.
 You need to train and test multiple backups who can do the work.

 The key is testing.
-If you train someone today and then don’t have them do the process for 6 months, is it rational to think they will perform flawlessly?
+If you train someone today and then don’t have them do the process for 6 months, is it rational to think they will flawlessly ?

 Have your people swap reporting assignments every other quarter.
 Ideally you have a team where anyone can perform at the level of the primary person responsible for the account.